llllllllll/lain/docs/source/lstm.rst

 Windows
 ```````

-After extracting the sequence of events from a beatmap, the LSTM model takes a
+After extracting the sequence of events from a beatmap, the error model takes a
 sliding window over the events .
 Each window is designed to capture some leading
 and trailing context for a given hit object.
 Windows are only ever "centered"
 around hit objects, not slider ticks.
 By default, the leading context is much